-The value of the currency is what must be done to obtain it.
-The reciprocal of the economy-wide average wage indicates the amount of labor-power that the average worker must supply to obtain a unit of the currency.
-Conversely, it indicates how much labor-power of average complexity capitalists can command with a unit of the currency.
-To the extent that government sets the wages for some kinds of labor (a minimum wage as well as a public sector pay scale) it influences other wages and therefore influences the value of the currency.
-It can exert more or less influence on currency value depending on how much authority it exercises over pay and conditions.
+The value of the currency can be defined as what must be done to obtain it.
+The reciprocal of an economy’s minimum wage indicates the amount of simple (or ordinary) labor-power that workers must supply to obtain a unit of the currency.
+An hour of complex (or special) labor can be treated, analytically, as the equivalent of multiple hours of simple labor.
+At the aggregate level, this associates a unit of the currency with an amount of labor.
+Specifically, the value of the currency can be defined as the average amount of simple labor, or its equivalent, that workers need to perform to obtain a unit of the currency.
+To the extent that government sets the wages for some kinds of labor (a minimum wage as well as a public sector pay scale) it influences other wages and therefore the value of the currency.
+Government can exert more or less influence on currency value depending on how much authority it exercises over pay and conditions.

 Government spending precedes tax payments.
 A currency-issuing government, whether capitalist or socialist, needs to issue the currency before non-government can use it to pay taxes or for other purposes.
 If the government issues bonds to match deficits, it must first provide the funds with which the bonds are to be purchased.
 Current practice somewhat obscures this, but the point is still clear on close inspection.
 Currently, the funds used to purchase newly issued bonds are created through central bank advances of reserves to primary dealers in so-called reverse repo operations.
 In exchange for the reserves, primary dealers must supply collateral in the form of already existing bonds, and these bonds required for collateral can only exist because of past government spending.